| New

 The Maoris saw much more extensive fighting

-during the German air landings on Greece,
+during the German air landings on Crete,

 escaping afterwards with the rest of the division